acuyjet/needle-tracker/README.md

         cd needle-tracker

-3. Run `npm install`
+3. Run `npm install`.

-4. In a new command line tab, start `mongodb`
+4. In a new command line tab, start `mongodb`.

-5. In another tab, run `node src/app.js`
+5. In another tab, run `node src/app.js`.

 6. Open a browser window and go to `localhost:3000`.